Harriet Smalley

 to have happened after Euphemia's birth is this:

-Harriet and James separated
+Harriet and James separated before

-When the couple separated,
+When the couple separated, baby

-Euphemia McCartney, who lived near Cardigan, to
+McCartney, who lived near Cardigan, to be raised

-in 1895, she gave her address as Cardigan.
+she gave her address as Cardigan.
 By this

 stage Harriet had been out of Victoria for around 20